 Tennis champion Serena Williams once said that she enjoys going to bed around 7 PM.
 Cyclist Lance Amstrong has a dare for everyone to get six to eight hours of sleep.
 It’s no secret that good sleep improves mood, performance and concentration.
 Those are three things every athlete does not just want but also needs.

 When you sleep, the body takes that time to repair memory and release hormones that rejuvenate you in the morning and get you ready for the day ahead.
 Let’s not forget that it is a nightmare to train without getting adequate sleep.
 Sleep is the only time your body is able to dedicate 100% of its energy to recovery, which means when you sleep you grow and if you don’t allow yourself to maximize your sleep then you are not maximizing your growth.
-Check out our “3 Ways Sleep Can Impact Gains” post that explains the importance of getting some closed eye in more detail.

 There’s a reason whenever lions and tigers are spotted in the wild they’re usually sleeping…

 Everyone needs sleep but how much is required for you, depends on your lifestyle.
 Sometimes your metabolism decides that and sometimes it’s the stage of life you are in.
 But for athletes in particular, it is determined by the amount of activity of the day or what lies ahead.
 When it comes to intensely strenuous sports like bodybuilding the effort for recovery increases.

 For example if a normal person goes for a short jog or a bike ride they may feel sore, they may go to a regular relaxing massage, get some extra sleep, and they’ll be just fine.
 For a bodybuilder however, with an extra 10-50 pounds of muscle on them recovery looks very different and can range from ice baths to extra heavy duty pneumatic percussion massage therapy to help relax extra large muscle bodies.